 Band-less and on the brink of becoming a dad, Sean formed another band, Peppermint wolf.
 The group showed potential, but as Sean found himself playing the same familiar circuit of dive bars and empty clubs for little money, he experienced something of a personal crisis.
 When his son arrived along with a sizable hospital bill, Sean left the band to soul search and look for consistent work.

 The story might have ended there, but Sean couldn’t stay away from the music.
-In fact, not playing music made him completely miserable.
-He formed new bands and side projects, all the while recording and releasing music as his family, and subsequent responsibilities, grew.
+He formed new bands and side projects, all the while recording and releasing music.
 He played underground art shows with his groove-punk power trio Squirrel TV and even recorded a hip-hop album under the moniker Seanny Dogg.
 A dedicated husband, he wrote numerous love songs for his wife, one of which caught the ear of Pamela Adlon, star and director of the FX show “Better Things.”
 Pam put a number of Sean’s songs on her show, most notably the romantic ballad, “In This World.”